anumfatima427/Dental-Caries-Segmentation/README.md

 ### :page_with_curl: Description

-- In this project, I have used [deep learning technique] for dental disease segmentation.
+- In this project, I have used M-RCNN for multiclass instance segmentation.
 - The code is executed on Google Colab and the dataset and files are saved on Google Drive.

 ### :pencil: Requirements
 - Python
 - Tensorflow
+- Keras

 ### :computer: Dataset